daniele-athome/game-center-tools/README.md

 > [!NOTE]
 > The following command may be configured in Sunshine as preparation steps: the `start` command for the "Do" (mandatory), the `stop` command for the "Undo" (optional).
 > This way the system will be completely automated, as long as you connect the controller before starting Moonlight.
+> **Anyway for the moment it is not recommended to set the "Undo" command because Proton can't handle controller reconnections due to a bug: https://github.com/ValveSoftware/Proton/issues/7952**

 Execute this command **after starting Moonlight**: